Student Newsletter

 CCAS Research Showcase

-The 2024 CCAS Research Showcase will take place on April 16th, 2024 from 10:00 AM to 2:30 PM in the third floor ballrooms of the University Student Center.
+The 2024 CCAS Research Showcase event will take place in the third floor ballrooms of the University Student Center.
 The CCAS Research Showcase is an opportunity for all graduate and undergraduate students in all CCAS programs to present their work to the broader CCAS community in a poster session.
 Everyone is encouraged, students, staff, and faculty alike, to come to the Research Showcase, interact with our early-career researchers, and learn more about the diverse and impactful work of our students and their research mentors.

 2024 Commencement Celebration Dates